textcreationpartnership/A03304/README.md

 ##Content Summary##

 #####Front#####

-The preachers plea: or, A treatise in forme of a plain dialogue making known the worth and necessary
+1. To the honeſt and wel-diſpoſed Reader.

 #####Body#####

-The preachers plea: or, A treatise in forme of a plain dialogue making known the worth and necessary
+1. ❧The Preachers Plea: Or a Treatiſe in forme of a plaine Dialogue, making knowne the worth and neceſsitie of that which we call Preaching: ſhewing alſo how a man may profit by it, both for the informing of his iudgement, and the reforming of his life.

 #####Back#####

-The preachers plea: or, A treatise in forme of a plain dialogue making known the worth and necessary **Types of content**
+1. Faults eſcaped.

+**Types of content**

   * There are 170 **drama** parts!
 This is **prose drama**.